minyanglee/garfo-quota-monitoring/README.md

 + https://www.greateratlantic.fisheries.noaa.gov/ro/fso/reports/Mackerel_RHS/qm_mackerel_rhs_catch_caps.html

 # Stata Wrapper
-batch_download_quota_monitoring.do is a stata .do file that calls the two scripts above.
-It also will make some simple exploratory graphs.
+batch_download_quota_monitoring.do is a stata .do file that calls the scripts above.
+It makes some simple exploratory graphs and copies data and graphs to a shared drive where people can see it.
 You'll need stata to run this file.